geosolutions-it/MapStore2/docs/developer-guide/writing-actions-reducers.md

 **Note:** Remember to put all the reducers .js files in the web/client/reducers folder or in js/reducers if you are working with custom plugins

 ## Advanced usage and tips
-Sometimes you need to change a value of an item which is store inside an array or in a nested object.
+Sometimes you need to change a value of an item which is stored inside an array or in a nested object.

 Let's imagine we have this object in the store:
 ```